Tilburg University Chaplaincy

 Tilburg University Chaplaincy organizes

-- annual excursion to the most beautiful church of the Netherlands, St. John's Cathedral in 's-Hertogenbosch (15 February 2020), to the Kröller Müller Van Gogh Museum, and to Rome
+- annual excursion to the most beautiful church of the Netherlands, St. John's Cathedral in 's-Hertogenbosch (6 February 2021), to the Kröller Müller Van Gogh Museum (26 September 2020), and to the Holy Land (5-12 April 2021)

 - charity activities